 - Stream your favorite shows on Netflix.
 I unblocked Netflix libraries and HBO Max in the US and other countries.
 However, I couldn’t unblock other streaming sites.
 Click here to find out all the sites I could and couldn’t unblock.

 - Fast speeds I could stream and game without any problems.
 Jump to the speed section to see my speed test results.

 - High-end security and privacy features.
-This includes AES-256 bit encryption, a built-in kill switch that can’t be disabled, and a strict no-logs policy.
+This includes AES-256 bit encryption, multiple security protocols, a built-in kill switch that can’t be disabled, and a strict no-logs policy.
+You don’t even need to provide any of your personal details to sign up.
 I’ll tell you everything about Mullvad’s security features below.

 - Decent server network worldwide.
 This includes 770 servers in 37 countries, all of which are optimized for P2P sharing.
 I’ve tested most of its server locations — here’s what you need to know.

-- Works in China.
-Mullvad uses the shadowsocks proxy to bypass the Great Firewall.
-See how it overcomes the Great Firewall.
+- Might work in China.
+Mullvad claims to use the shadowsocks proxy to bypass the Great Firewall.
+See everything about China here.

 - Minimalistic apps for most devices.
 Easy-to-use apps for both desktop and mobile devices, making it suitable for both beginners and veterans.
 Find out how to make the most use of its app.

 - Reasonably priced.
 Mullvad uses a flat-rate pricing structure, which means you’ll pay the same monthly rate, no matter how long you subscribe.
 It also comes with a 30-day money-back guarantee.
 Click here to see how much you’ll pay.

 - Poor customer service.
 You can only ask questions via email because there isn’t a live chat team available.
 See what happened when I emailed them here.